-School: SOE Batch: 20202022 Program: B.ED Current Academic Year: 2021-22 anch: Education Semester: III 1 Course Code SEP203 2 Course Title Internship: Pedagogy of School Subject -II 3 Credits 7 4 Contact Hours + (L-T-P) Course Type INTERNSHIP 5 Course Objective The course will enable the student-teachers to - Course Objective Acquire necessary skills for teaching Acquire necessary skins for teaching 6 Course Outcomes On the completion of this course, the pupil-teachers will be able to- CO1- Understand the process of teaching and learning.
+School: SOE Batch: 20212023 Program: B.ED Current Academic Year: 2022-23 Branch: Education Semester: III Course Code SEP203 Course Title Internship: Pedagogy of School Subject -II Credits 7 Contact Hours (L-T-P) Course Type INTERNSHIP Course Objective The course will enable the student-teachers to - Acquire necessary skills for teaching Course Outcomes On the completion of this course, the pupil-teachers will be able to- CO1- Understand the process of teaching and learning.
 CO2: Acquire skills for teaching effectively.
 CO3: Make lesson plan of their respective teaching subjects.
-7 Course Description Every student teacher shall undergo an internship of 15 weeks in an ' Course Bescription identified school.
+Every student teacher shall undergo an internship of 15 weeks in an identified - 000pu. school.
 During this period the student teacher shall be attached to a school and he/she shall undertake such duties as are assigned to him / her by the Head Master/Principal of the school in all school related activities.
 During this period, he/she shall teach at least 80 periods in the school, taking equal number of lessons from each of his/her pedagogy subjects, under the supervision of teachers and respective teacher educators.
 The first week will be utilized for developing rapport with school (Students, teachers Principal/Head Master/other staffs, etc.).
-Student-teachers shall engage with students of Upper Primary/ Secondary/ senior secondary classes during internship.
-Pedagogy of Economics Pedagogy of Social Sciences Pedagogy of Mathematics Pedagogy of Biological Science Student-teachers shall perform the following during internship: 1.
+Student- teachers shall engage with students of Upper Primary/ Secondary/ senior secondary classes during internship.
+Pedagogy of Economics Pedagogy of Social Sciences Pedagogy of Mathematics Pedagogy of Biological Science r caugosy or biological science Student-teachers shal l perform the following during internship: 1.
 Simulated Lesson Plan (5 Lesson Plans each in pedagogy of School Subject I and pedagogy of School Subject II) 2.
 Discussion Lessons Plan (2 Lesson Plans each in pedagogy of School Subject I and pedagogy of School Subject II) (best of the two lessons in each pedagogy course will be evaluated) 3.
 Total 52 Lesson Plans (25 lesson plans in each pedagogy course and 1 lesson plan through the use of multimedia in each pedagogy course) 4.
-Achievement Test Report (ATR) (In one pedagogy subject only)
+Achievement Test Report (ATR) (In one pedagogy subject only) 5.
+Use of Teaching-Learning Material in Classroom Discourse (including teaching aids

-5. 6.
-Use of Teaching-Learning Material in Classroom Discourse (including teaching aids and reference material) (5 teaching aids each in pedagogy of School Subject I and pedagogy of School Subject II) Peer Group Observation (10 observations)
+and reference material) (5 teaching aids each in pedagogy of School Subject I and pedagogy of School Subject II)

+6. Peer Group Observation (10 observations)

 7. Preparing Portfolios

 8. Organising and maintaining the records of school activities.

 9. Maintaining a Reflective Diary

 Mode of VIVA

 examination

 Weightage CA MTE ETE

 Distribution 40% 00% 60%